LEE-SUNGBIN-DEV/Mercenary-Refactoring/Assets/Third Party/FImpossible Creations/Editor/Plugins - Editor - Animating/Animation Designer/Readme - Animation Designer.txt

 • Supporting Root Motion Animations

 __________________________________________________________________________________________

+Version 1.2.2
+- New Module: Basic Hips Stabilizer (automatic stable pose keeper when using Leg IKs)
+- New Module: Hand Reach Helper (automatic spine rotation on stretched arm IKs)
+- Few small fixes

+Version 1.2.1
+- IK Offset parameter now can be adjusted with the scene gizmos when animation playback is paused
+- New Module for setting up Custom Animation Curves for the animation clip
+- Few GUI improvements

 Version 1.2.0
 - New way for handling extra features for Animation Designer, introducing "Custom Modules"